Supernova1114/Gamepad-Input/README.md

 - Use controller_test.py or an online gamepad tester to see button and axis ID's, and controller name.
 - Open gamepads.config and assign correct ID's to each button / axis.
 - Make sure controller name is correct.

+#### Notes
+- To get this working on a Jetson AGX Orin, I had to add the joydev kernel module to its linux installation, and have the Jetson automatically login.
+- Bug within PyGame where an 8BitDo wireless controller would default some axes to 1 or -1 until any button was pressed.

 ![](repo-images/gamepad-input.gif)